bevyengine/rfcs/rfcs/52-unstable_features.md

 For organization and discovery, a GitHub project can be used to track the stabilization issues.

+While it should be avoided, if another PR breaks an unstable feature, it is not the PR author responsability to fix it.
+They may do it if they want, otherwise it must be reported on the unstable feature tracking issue.

 ## Drawbacks

 This will increase complexity in Bevy code.
 Increased complexity can be controlled by limiting the number of unstable features available at a given time, or their scope.